ropensci/GSODR/README.md

 -   `nearest_stations()`, returns a `vector()` object containing a list of stations and their metadata that fall within the given radius of a point specified by the user,

 -   `update_station_list()`, downloads the latest station list from the NCEI FTP server updates the package's internal database of stations and their metadata.

+-   `get_inventory()`, downloads the latest station inventory information from the NCEI FTP server and returns the header information about the latest version as a message in the console and a `tibble()` of station inventory for each month that it provides data.

 When reformatting data either with `get_GSOD()` or `reformat_GSOD()`, all units are converted to International System of Units (SI), e.g., inches to millimetres and Fahrenheit to Celsius.
 File output can be saved as a Comma Separated Value (CSV) file or in a spatial GeoPackage (GPKG) file, implemented by most major GIS software, summarising each year by station, which also includes vapour pressure and relative humidity elements calculated from existing data in GSOD.